BinFlush/striptest/README.md

 # striptest
 A tool to quickly find optimal tempo settings for f/stop printing with a physical metronome in the darkroom.

+**Use it right here: https://binflush.github.io/striptest/**
 ## Overview
-**striptest** is a Python script designed for darkroom enthusiasts who want to optimize their exposure settings for f/stop printing using a metronome, and specifically for making teststrips.
+**striptest** is a tool designed for darkroom enthusiasts who want to optimize their exposure settings for f/stop printing using a metronome, and specifically for making teststrips.
 This tool finds the best tempo settings and counting instructions, reducing exposure inaccuracies.

+It started out as a Python script that I wrote for my own use, to be run on a laptop while planning a printing session.
+That works fine, but it is not very portable, and the computer I actually carry around is a phone.
+So the whole thing has been reimplemented as a website, which does the same calculation directly in your browser.
+There is nothing to install, it fits on a phone screen, and nothing you type is sent anywhere.

+The Python script is still here and still works.
+It is in fact the reference: the website is tested against it on thousands of random settings, so the two always agree on the tempo and the counts.
+The website has also grown a few things the script never had, like an easy way to tell it which tempos your metronome lacks, and a simulated teststrip.
+All of it is described below.

 ## Quickstart
+### On the website
+Open https://binflush.github.io/striptest/, type in your base time, and pick the stepsize and the number of steps.
+The big red number is the tempo for your metronome, and the table tells you what to count to.
+That is all there is to it.
+The section **The website** further down goes through the rest.

+### With the Python script
 Ensure you have python and numpy installed, download the file `striptest.py`, open a terminal, navigate to where the file is located and run
 ```
 python striptest.py